rafaelcamaram/ada-design-doc/docs/components/button.md

 `;
 ```

-> `ada-design` implements at the top of [Styled Components](https://styled-components.com/), so we highly recommend using it -- even though is not mandatory.
+> `ada-design` is implemented at the top of [Styled Components](https://styled-components.com/), so we highly recommend using it -- even though is not mandatory.

 #### Button Props